 - i.
 Failure (securing F grade) in any hardcore/softcore course for five consecutive attempts. - ii.
-Failure to secure a CGPA $\geq 5.0$ at the end of any semester for the first time, attracts a warning before approval to continue in the following semester.
-However, a student failing to secure CGPA $\geq 5.0$ in five consecutive semesters has to withdraw from the engineering program.
-However the student can take re-admission to $1^{st}$ year. - iii.
-Failure to meet the standards of discipline as prescribed by the Institute from time to time.
+Failure to complete degree within the prescribed time period as indicated in Table 2.1. - iii.
+Failure to comply to the discipline as prescribed by the Institute from time to time.